rodrigoespeso/spring-boot-international-bank/Readme.md

 · Step 2: Import to Eclipse IDE and run it.
 · Step 3: Configure the project with a new GitHub repository; first commit.
 · Step 4: Define the architecture creating the package structure (Controller, Service, Repository, VO).
-· Step 5: Include the embedded DB (H2).
+· Step 5: Create entity classes; include the embedded DB (H2) and 'data.sql'.
 · Step 6: Define REST services and necessary methods in all classes; also create the exception classes.
 · Step 7: Development of the 'transfer' service.
 · Step 8: Development of the 'craete', 'find' and 'access' services.